What is Working Capital, and Why is it Important?

 - Capitalize on tax incentives.
 Redirect money towards capital funds by taking advantage of tax incentives.

 - Avoid back stocking.
 Avoid having extraneous inventory by using just-in-time stocking methods.

 - Get loans on working capital.
 Take out loans if necessary to fund your short-term operational needs.

 - Cut unnecessary expenses.
 Determine any unnecessary costs your company has incurred and cut them for the time being.

 Current assets are tangible and intangible goods a company owns that can be turned into cash.
 This includes checking and savings accounts, accounts receivable, inventory, bonds, mutual funds, and stocks.

 Current liabilities are any debts and expenses the company has incurred within a year (or one business cycle).
-This includes everything from rent, utilities, and supplies to accounts payable, accrued income taxes, salaries, and dividends payable.
+This includes rent, utilities, and supplies to accounts payable, accrued income taxes, salaries, and dividends payable.

 When a company’s current assets exceed current liabilities, they have positive working capital.
 If a company has considerable positive working capital, then it has the potential to grow.
-When a company has the same amount of current assets and current liabilities, it is referred to as zero working capital.
+When a company has the same amount of current assets and current liabilities, it is zero working capital.
 This is most prominent in demand-based organizations, where there is little to no inventory.

 If you find yourself short of cash, cash flow can be increased in a few ways:

 - Improve accounts receivable: Encourage customers to pay on time by offering incentives.